-With the last four races in the Tour of America's Dairyland returning to the Milwaukee area starting Thursday, now might be a good time to figure out what the heck these cow-printed jerseys are all about and what each jersey color indicates.
+With the last four races in the Kwik Trip Tour of America's Dairyland (ToAD) returning to the Milwaukee area starting Thursday, now might be a good time to figure out what the heck these cow-printed jerseys are all about and what each jersey color indicates.

 Bike racing aims to be an accessible sport and provide entry points for novices of all ages and genders, while still offering stiff competition for those with more experience.
 As participants add speed, skills and successes to their race histories, they can advance through tougher and tougher categories (called Cats).

-Because of these categories, a typical day at the Tour of America's Dairyland is portioned out into several rounds of racing, from juniors to novice adults (Cat 5), then advancing through Cats 4 through 1, and finally – if you're good enough – the pro level.
+Because of these categories, a typical day at ToAD is portioned out into several rounds of racing, from juniors to novice adults (Cat 5), then advancing through Cats 4 through 1, and finally—if you're good enough—the pro level.

 Participants can choose to compete in as many or as few races as they want and they can win any number of them, but there is also an overall competition, called the Omnium, which aims to find the fastest rider in the entire series by accumulating points across each race.
-Point totals are based on a rider's finishing position.
+Points acquired are based on a rider's finishing position.

 When finishers take to the podium, there could be two winners: the person who crossed the line first, and the person who is leading the Omnium competition.
-On the other hand, a single person could earn four jerseys all at once.
-A Cat 2 racer could sweep the stage win, the Cat 2 jersey and the overall leader's jersey, and the bonus Sprint Prime jersey as well!
+On the other hand, a single person could earn three jerseys and four accolades all at once.
+For instance, a Cat 2 racer could sweep the stage win and collect the Cat 2 jersey and the overall leader's jersey, plus the bonus Sprint Prime jersey as well!
 (It's probably possible in the first couple of days, but that gets more and more difficult as the series goes on.)

 Because there are multiple categories of racing throughout the day, there are winners taking the stage every hour.
 So, with so many winners, how do you know who is leading what competition?

-There is a different color of cow print (and attached sponsor) that is associated with each race category, and this year they simplified the code by matching men and women to the same colored jersey (apart from the Pro/1/2 races).
+There is a different color of cow print (and attached sponsor) that is associated with each race category.
+Last year they simplified the code by matching men and women to the same colored jersey.

 Cat 4 Men